vmware-archive/pcf-prometheus-pipeline/README.md

 * if you deploy the bosh release using the provided manifest, exporters are colocated with Prometheus (except node_exporter which is a BOSH add-on and runs on all VMs)
   NOTE: of course you can create your own manifest or an ops file to deploy jobs in a different way
 * prometheus-boshrelease includes a number of other exporters you can use which are not used in this example; you can see them [here](https://github.com/cloudfoundry-community/prometheus-boshrelease/tree/master/manifests/operators)
-* in a production environment you should probably put firehose_exporter on a separate VM to scale it out independently

 ## Installation
 It is recommended to use the pipeline to deploy Prometheus (or anything else for that matter).
 To do that: